yeti-platform/yeti/README.md

 **Collaboration** - The **main** direction I want this tool to take is to become collaborative.
 I have a few ideas for this, and I think it will become 100x more useful once data sharing is implemented.

 **Extendability** - The other thing I want to include in the tool is the ability to more easily extend it.
 I don't have the same needs as everyone else, and this tool was conceived having my needs in mind.
+You can now customize Malcom by [adding new feeds](https://github.com/tomchop/malcom/wiki/Adding-feeds-to-Malcom).

 Once collaboration and extension are up and running, I think this will be helpful for more than one incident responder out there. :-)

 ## Disclaimer

 This tool was coded during my free time.
-Like a huge number of tools we download and use daily, I wouldn't recommend to use it on a production environment where data stability is a MUST.
+Like a huge number of tools we download and use daily, I wouldn't recommend to use it on a production environment where data stability and reliability is a MUST.

-* It may be broken, have security gaps (running as root is probably not a good idea), or not work at all.
+* It may be broken, have security gaps (running it as root in uncontrolled environments is probably not a good idea), or not work at all.
 * It's written in python, so don't expect it to be ultra-fast or handle huge amounts of data easily.
 * I'm no coder, so don't expect to see beautiful pythonic code everywhere you look.
 Or lots of comments.

-It's version 0.1, meaning "it works for me".
+It's in early stages of development, meaning "it works for me".
 You're free to share it, improve it, ask for pull requests.

 ## License